Lieuwe van Gogh: Life and career

 Lieuwe van Gogh was born in Amsterdam to film director Theodoor “Theo” van Gogh and Heleen Hartmans.
 Van Gogh’s great-great-grandfather, Theo van Gogh, was an art dealer and the brother of painter Vincent van Gogh.

-In school, van Gogh preferred drawing to playing soccer, and particularly enjoyed drawing dragons.
+In school, Van Gogh preferred drawing to playing soccer, and particularly enjoyed drawing dragons.

 Van Gogh was in class a mere few hundred meters from his father on the day he was murdered—he was able to hear the gunshots.
 The day after his father's murder, he painted a graffiti mural at his mother's home, which was largely removed after they moved out.

-After the murder of his father, he was beaten up by two young Malgrebins who wanted to punish a desecrator of a sacred image and his grandmother filed a complaint for assault.

 Van Gogh obtained his Havo diploma and studied arts for two years.
 After this, he became a Thaiboxer in South-East Asia.
 He also worked 10 years as a chef.

-In 2014, van Gogh donated some of his living cells to artist Diemut Strebe for creating a "living artwork", a replica of Vincent van Gogh's severed ear.
+In 2014, Van Gogh donated some of his living cells to artist Diemut Strebe for creating a "living artwork", a replica of Vincent van Gogh's severed ear.

 During the COVID-19 pandemic lockdowns, he developed his own painting style.
 Successful sales during his first solo exposition made him realize that his work had value.

 The Bed-Stuy Art Residency invited Van Gogh to paint in New York in the summer of 2022 and exhibit his work.